 The IRS Commissioner must appoint an IRS Chief Information Officer (CIO).
 The IRS CIO will be responsible for developing, implementing, and maintaining information technology (IT) systems for IRS.
 The CIO will ensure that the IT of IRS is secure and integrated, maintain operational control of all IT for IRS, and act as the chief advocate for the IT needs of IRS.

-Also, by July 1, 2020, IRS must finish its plans to complete the Customer Account Data Engine (CADE 2) and have a third party independently validate plans for CADE 2 and Enterprise Case Management system(s).
+Also, the IRS must finish its plans to complete the Customer Account Data Engine (CADE 2) and have a third party independently validate plans for CADE 2 and Enterprise Case Management system(s).

 The Act reauthorizes streamlined critical pay (SCP) authority for IRS with respect to IT positions.
 This authority ends on Sept.
 30, 2025.
 The SCP authority gives IRS a management tool to quickly recruit and retain employees with high levels of expertise in technical or professional fields that are critical to the success of IRS’s restructuring efforts.
 The authority was originally authorized for ten years and extended twice.